The Crucial Role of Healthcare Data Security: Challanges, Solutions

 EHRs have enhanced the customer experience in the healthcare industry — patients and doctors can access patients’ records easily and fast across various devices.
 Health information exchanges (HIEs) also take little time and enable productive collaboration between departments and organizations.

-But the fact that patients’ sensitive information is stored digitally poses a risk of it being exposed; in fact, the number of compromised EHRs doubled from 2019 to 2021.
-Cybercriminals obtain the records through phishing, data breach, or because of a third-party system fragility during HIE.
+However, the fact that patients’ sensitive information is stored digitally poses a risk of it being exposed; in fact, the number of compromised EHRs doubled from 2019 to 2021.
+Cybercriminals obtain the records through phishing, data breaches, or because of a third-party system fragility during HIE.

 2. Using Outdated Software